 There is probably a shoe bank at your local recycling point.
 If not, contact The European Recycling Company for information on their nearest service.
 Even your ‘tattiest shoes’ can be shredded for raw material – but please tie shoes together, in case they can be used again!
 You can also donate good shoes in good condition to charity shops.

-For information on textile recycling see Waste Online’s helpful information sheet.
+For information on textile recycling see The Textile Recycling Association.

 If hand-me-downs will never be your style, or for occasional eco-treats, look out for more sustainable fabrics.